 - Sweet BBQ Rub – This is a dry rub of my own design!

-Ultimately, you can use any dry rub you like, but this one is definitely my favorite!
+Ultimately, you can use any dry rub you like for this burnt ends pork belly recipe, but this one is definitely my favorite!

 - Jack Daniel’s Barbecue Sauce – A smooth, thick BBQ sauce that you can make right on your stovetop.